 This course covers the nature of leadership, how to be a leader in various settings in early care and education, how to work in early childhood teams (staff, faculty, and other professionals) and with families, and how advocacy is a form of leadership.
 This course includes cases and reflection questions.
 Emphasizes that regardless of position, all early childhood professionals can be leaders in their field and help provide guidance for positivity supporting early childhood professionals through effective and reflective adult supervision.

-ECE-106 Health, Safety, and Nutrition for the Young Child
+ECE/CDA-600 Preventive Health, Safety, and Nutrition with Pediatric First Aid and CPR